benchan911/tp/docs/UserGuide.md

 Examples:

-The following shows a successful case of adding a new student list.
+The following shows a successful case of adding a new student list `CS2113T Tut`.

     >>> studentlist add
     What is the name of your list?